 Brand Matters is here to help you differentiate between the product and the brand.
 Products are made in a factory, but brands are created in the mind.
 A brand is a promise to the consumer of what you can expect.
 To dissect what goes into the creation and marketing of a brand, this program features a panel discussion of industry experts.

-Each Tuesday at 12 pm on TUTV during the season, OwlSports Update Productions will air its live basketball show, Courts In Session.
-Our anchors will break down the week's action for both the men's and women's teams.
-This will include game highlights, interviews, play breakdowns, and expert guests that will give you everything you need to know about the Owls.
+OwlSports Update Productions presents its live basketball show, Courts In Session, every Tuesday at 12:00 PM during the Spring semester.
+The anchors will break down the week's action for the men's and women's teams.
+This will include game highlights, interviews, play breakdowns, and expert guests, giving you everything you need to know about the Owls.

 Created, acted, shot, and written by undergraduates Jake Rasmussen and Karl Weimar, The Grog Show is a half-hour comedy series centered on the misadventures of two college roommates.
 Best pals Jake and Karl suffer through living with creeps, impersonating John Travolta, getting and then losing their own cable TV show, and much more.
 Click here for more information.